FREE Webinar - Unlock the Power of Positive Mental Health in the Workplace

 9. Reporting Accidents:

 Urging employees to promptly and accurately report potential incidents is critical.
 Encourage reporting of incidents and offer readily available safety gear.
-This can reduce the number of dangers that an accident presents and enable qualified personnel to address it swiftly.
+This can reduce the number of dangers an accident presents and enable qualified personnel to address it swiftly.

 10. First Aid: